• Skip to primary navigation

 Jump to Recipe Print Recipe

-Aamsotto khejur chutney served in a stainless-steel plate along with dried mango bars
+aamsotto khejur chutney in a steel plate along with dried mango bar and spices in the background

 Bengali chutneys are sweet in taste to satisfy our sweet tooth.
 We do eat desserts or sweet dish after that however, we still prefer the chutneys to be sweet.
 Hence, I had a perception (till I came to college) chutneys are always sweet!
 See how wrong I was...
 I do enjoy savory chutneys too however, with a rice meal I always prefer to have the sweet chutneys.